huuaho/umg-headless/docs/codebase/apps/umg/app/photo-submission/layout.tsx.md

 ## Key exports
 - `default PhotoSubmissionLayout({ children }) -> JSX`
-- `metadata` — title "Photo Submission" + description (covers the client-component page, which can't export metadata itself).
+- ~~`metadata`~~ — the title "Photo Submission" + description export is **commented out** while the competition is postponed, so the 404 now served at this route doesn't carry competition SEO text.
+Uncomment to restore (it covers the client-component page, which can't export metadata itself).

 ## Dependencies
 - Internal: [lib/auth/AuthContext](../../lib/auth/AuthContext.tsx.md)